 With the rise of street art, viewing art is no longer limited to museums.
 Art is available 24/7 in certain neighborhoods in Dallas.
 These Dallas murals and graffiti also reflect the identity of their neighborhoods.

-You can get to know these three neighborhoods through their striking street art.
+Get to know these three neighborhoods through their striking street art.

 Deep Ellum’s street art craze began in the 1990s when Susan Reese and Frank Campagna created the Deep Ellum Tunnelvisions project.
 In 2009, Reese and Campagna, along with other artists, began the Deep Ellum Murals Project with a mission to add art to the buildings of the deteriorating neighborhood.
 It was then taken over by the Deep Ellum Community Association, and soon, murals were being created by artists of all backgrounds.
 Following the project, business owners and landlords in the area sought out their own artists.
-In 2012, Scott Rorhman bought 39 properties in Deep Ellum and commissioned the creation of 42 murals on his buildings.
+In 2012, Scott Rorhman bought 39 properties in Deep Ellum and commissioned 42 murals on his buildings.
 This project became known as the 42 Murals Project.

 It’s hard to share our favorite murals in the area, as they rotate often.
 Just walk up and down Elm, Main, Commerce, and Canton streets between I-75 and Exposition Avenue, and you’ll see mural after mural.
-There’s hidden street art treasures all throughout Deep Ellum, even some on the columns holding up I-75.
+There’s hidden street art all throughout Deep Ellum, even some on the columns holding up I-75.

 When considering Oak Cliff’s street art scene, there are a few things you should know.
 First, Bishop Arts District is an entertainment district located within Oak Cliff, and though it’s a part of Oak Cliff, the mural style often differs from that of the main neighborhood.
 Like Oak Cliff’s predominant Mexican or Hispanic-owned businesses, many of the street art themes, styles, and artists of the neighborhood often represent Latino heritage.
 For instance, there are two murals of Selena Quintanilla-Perez, the Queen of Tejano music.